 You be the Jury:

 By Michael Rounds

 In 1833, fourteen deserters were found and voluntarily returned to Fort Towson after the pursuit party withdrew.
 Four were subsequently charged with Desertion and Mutiny.
 We will be following the transcript of the General Court Martial held at Fort Towson May 15 – 31, 1833 documenting the charges, witness statements, questioning, cross-examination and defendant’s statement for the trial of Corporal Lyman F. Rounds of Light Company “A” 3d Infantry, 7th U.S. Infantry.
 We will then deliberate on the testimony and deliver our verdict before learning what the court decided.

 Michael Rounds was introduced to genealogy in Boy Scouts when he earned the genealogy merit badge.
 Many years later when he had kids, he resumed researching so he could answer that question: “Dad, where did I come from?”
 His most recent ancestors migrated to America in the 1840’s, and several of his ancestor lines migrated in the 1680’s.

-All regular meetings start at 7:30 PM, the education presentations at 6:30 PM.
-Both are free and open to the public.
+All regular meetings start at 7:00 PM and are free and open to the public.
 See the map below for directions.

 350 Ponca Place, Boulder: Google Maps